|

 Review

-thematic predecessor to the Pakula team's greater success All
+This thematic predecessor to Alan J. Pakula's greater success All

-the President's Men two years later is a bit more
+the President's Men two years later is more

-audacious and far-out.
-The script by David Giler and Lorenzo Semple is
+audacious and outlandish.
+The script by David Giler and Lorenzo Semple

-clever and has a lot to offer, but it is also a relentlessly pessimistic
+clever and has a lot on offer, but it is also a relentlessly pessimistic

 great visual segments (including two brilliantly staged board